Browsed by

 “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 (Philippians 4:7) Same point as above.

 Throughout the book of Philippians, we find the distinctive relationship between God and Jesus.
 The superior role of God compared to Jesus is evident upon examination of the above verses.
 The holy Spirit is shown to not be a person.
+From our analysis, we have found that the Trinity is not found in Philippians.

 All scriptures quoted from New International Version (NIV) unless noted otherwise.